-The Statements of Fiduciary Net Position include information about Plan assets, liabilities and fiduciary net position restricted for pension, as applicable as of December 31, 2017 and 2016.

-The Statements of Changes in Fiduciary Net Position show the additions to, deductions from, and net increase (or decrease) in the Plan's fiduciary net position restricted for pension during 2017 and 2016.
+The Statements of Fiduciary Net Position include information about Plan assets, liabilities and fiduciary net position restricted for pension, as of December 31, 2018 and 2017.
+The Statements of Changes in Fiduciary Net Position show the additions to, deductions from, and net increase (or decrease) in the Plan's fiduciary net position restricted for pension during 2018 and 2017.